brikis98/yevgeniy-brikman-homepage/_posts/2011-08-09-i-survived-30-day-blog-fitness.md

 photos](https://www.ybrikman.com/writing/2011/07/27/down-in-salt-mines/); at
 other times, [I down right
 cheated](https://www.ybrikman.com/writing/2011/07/29/worth-watching-pale-blue-dot/).
-After one month, I managed to nearly double the number of posts in my 4 year old blog.
+After one month, I managed to nearly double the number of posts in my 4-year-old blog.

 Let's take a look at the impact this had.